 Make your subject line different

-Most email subject lines will contain “Black Friday”.
-So do something different that immediately gets your readers’ attention and intrigues them to find out more, as Chubbies did with “Black Friday is CANCELLED”:
+Most email subject lines will contain “Black Friday.”
+So do something different that immediately gets your readers’ attention and intrigues them to find out more, like Chubbies did with “Black Friday is CANCELED”:

 (They even added a cheeky email address: Liar@chubbies.com).

-Suspend non-BFCM emails temporarily
+Suspend non-Black Friday emails temporarily

-With all the Black Friday emails flying around, it makes sense to suspend other emails temporarily, so they don’t get lost in your subscribers’ inbox.
+With all the Black Friday emails flying around, it makes sense to suspend other emails temporarily so they don’t get lost in your subscribers’ inbox.

 Send personalized deals based on past purchases